top of page

 DIFFERENCES BETWEEN TENSILE AND TENTED ROOFS

-Introduction to Non-Tensile
+Introduction to Tented Roofs (Non-Tensile)

-Non-Tensile Characteristics:
+Non-Tensile Characteristics

-Introduction to Tensile Structures
+Introduction to Tensile Roofs

-Tensile membranes are designed as follows:
+Tensile roofs are designed as follows:

 • Certain loads are imposed upon the roof form based on the site (wind, snow, rain, topography), the regional building codes, and the position and shape of the membrane.

-• These loads are analyzed through an iterative computational process
+• These loads are analyzed through an iterative computational process.

 • The fabrics, ropes, cables, and substructures are specified to comply with the site analysis.